-Last year, I invented a way to integrate an SMTP service into a high volume cold email process such that you can send as many emails as you want through a service like SendGrid, while preserving the ability to detect replies and send follow-up emails to non-responders.
-We do this through a little bit of inventiveness in how we relay the emails through SendGrid and sync the data back to your G Suite account.
+Last year, I invented a way to integrate an SMTP service into a high volume cold email process such that you can send as many emails as you want through an SMTP server like SendGrid, while preserving the ability to detect replies and send follow-up emails to non-responders.
+We do this through a little bit of inventiveness in how we relay the emails through an SMTP and sync the data back to your G Suite account.

 - Set up your G Suite account, and connect it to GMass.

-- Set up a SendGrid account and subscribe based on the daily volume of emails you want to send.
+- Set up a SendGrid account or any other SMTP service and subscribe based on the daily volume of emails you want to send.
 When determining daily volume, take into account the original message plus follow-up emails that need to go out per day.

-- When you launch your cold email campaign in GMass, set the “SendGrid” option.
+- When you launch your cold email campaign in GMass, set the SMTP option instead of Gmail.

 - Configure your auto follow-ups.